uwrit/postgis-docker/README.md

 $ touch .env
 ```

-The file should look like this:
+Edit the file to look like this:
 ```bash
 POSTGRES_DB=geocoder      # Whatever database name you'd like.
 POSTGRES_USER=<usr>       # Your username.